harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Because each output of a particular transaction can only be spent once, all transactions included in the block chain can be categorized as either [Unspent Transaction Outputs (UTXOs)][utxo]{:#term-utxo}{:.term} or spent transaction outputs.
-For a payment to be valid, it must only use UTXOs as [inputs][input].
+For a payment to be valid, it must only use UTXOs as inputs.

-[Satoshis][] cannot be left in a UTXO after a transaction: they will be irretrievably lost.
+Satoshis cannot be left in a UTXO after a transaction: they will be irretrievably lost.
 So any difference between the number of bitcoins in a transaction's inputs and outputs is given as a [transaction fee][]{:#term-transaction-fee}{:.term} to the Bitcoin [miner][]{:#term-miner}{:.term} who creates the block containing that transaction.
-For example, in the figure above, each transaction spends 10 satoshis fewer than it receives from its combined [inputs][input], effectively paying a 10 satoshi transaction fee.
+For example, in the figure above, each transaction spends 10 satoshis fewer than it receives from its combined inputs, effectively paying a 10 satoshi transaction fee.

 The spenders propose a transaction fee with each transaction; miners decide whether the amount proposed is adequate, and only accept transactions that pass their threshold.
 Therefore, transactions with a higher proposed transaction fee are likely to be processed faster.
+{% endautocrossref %}

 #### Proof Of Work